Los Angeles Rams: John Robinson years (1983–1991)

-Chuck Knox returns (1992-1994)
+Chuck Knox returns (1992–1994)

-Robinson was fired at the end of the 1991 season.
+Robinson resigned at the end of the 1991 season.
 However, the return of Chuck Knox as head coach, after his successful stints as head coach of the Buffalo Bills and Seattle Seahawks, did not boost the Rams' sagging fortunes.
-His run-oriented offense marked the end of the Zampese tenure in 1993.
+In his first season back, he led the team to a 6–10 record in 1992.
+His run-oriented offense marked the end of the Zampese tenure with a 5–11 record in 1993.
 Knox's game plans called for an offense that was steady, if unspectacular.
 Unfortunately for the Rams, Knox's offense was not only aesthetically unpleasing but dull as well, especially by 1990s standards.
 The Rams finished last in the NFC West during all three years of Knox's second stint.

 As the losses piled up and the team was seen as playing uninspired football, the Rams' already dwindling fan base was reduced even further.
 By 1994, support for the Rams had withered to the point where they were barely part of the Los Angeles sports landscape.
 With sellouts becoming fewer and far between, the Rams saw more of their games blacked out in Southern California.
 One of the few bright spots during this time was Jerome Bettis, a bruising running back from Notre Dame earning the nickname "The Battering Ram".
 Bettis flourished as the only bright spot in Knox's offense, running for 1,429 yards as a rookie, and 1,025 in his sophomore effort.

 As had become increasingly common with sports franchises, the Rams began to blame much of their misfortune on their stadium situation.
 Anaheim Stadium was primarily suited for baseball, so the sightlines for football were deemed inadequate.
 With Orange County mired in a deep recession resulting largely from defense sector layoffs, the Rams were unable to secure a new or improved stadium in the Los Angeles area, which ultimately cast their future in Southern California into doubt.

 By 1995, the Rams fanbase in Southern California had withered to a shadow of its former self.
 Accusations and excuses were constantly thrown back and forth between the Rams fanbase, ownership, and local politicians.
 Many fans heavily blamed the ownership of Georgia Frontiere for the franchise's woes, while ownership cited the outdated stadium and withering fan support as direct factors.